Dorothy Hamilton Brush: Work with Margaret Sanger

-Brush volunteered in Sanger's clinic and later in the 1930s traveled with her throughout Asia and Europe as a missionary for birth control and family planning.
-Brush placed great value on Sanger's work and, as a Smith College alumna, knew about the Sophia Smith Collection (SSC) and its collecting efforts in women's history.
-She wrote to Margaret Storrs Grierson, director of the SSC, in 1946 and together they convinced Sanger to donate her papers to Smith (portions of her professional papers were already given to the Library of Congress).
-Brush was also instrumental in Sanger's receiving an Honorary Doctor of Laws degree from Smith College in 1949 and led the effort to nominate her for a Nobel Prize.
+After moving to New York in 1929, Dorothy Hamilton Brush would meet Margaret Sanger by volunteering at her clinic, and would eventually travel across Asia and Europe with her as a missionary for birth control and family planning.
+As a Smith College alumni, Brush was aware of the Sophia Smith Collection (SSC) and its efforts in collecting women's history, and how it viewed Sanger's work with great value.
+Brush reached out to Margaret Storrs Grierson, director of the SSC, with whom she would convince Sanger to donate the portions of her papers that hadn't already been given to the Library of Congress, to the SSC.
+Brush was also influential in Margaret Sanger receiving an Honorary Doctor of Laws degree from Smith College in 1949 and led the effort to nominate her for a Nobel Prize.

-Even as her work with Margaret Sanger and the birth control movement became a central focus, Brush continued her writing.
-She co-wrote (using her maiden name Dorothy Adams Hamilton) with Walter S. Hayward the books, The American People: A Popular History of the United States, 1865-1941 (1943) and Your Land and My Land: The American People from Lincoln to Roosevelt (1943).
-Brush also wrote travel articles for the magazine World Traveller and a few children's plays for the Samuel French Company that were published in the late 1920s.
-In addition to these published materials, Brush also authored a number of manuscripts on women in Japan, Margaret Sanger, birth control, and on menopause that were never published.

-In 1952 Sanger and Brush saw the fruit of their work in the international birth control movement with the establishment of the International Planned Parenthood Federation.
-Also in 1952 Brush started the IPPF newsletter, Around the World News of Population and Birth Control, which received funding from the Brush Foundation, and she served as its editor until 1956.
-Although she had intended to retire at this point in part due to health problems, in 1957 Brush agreed to serve as Honorary Advisor for Field Work Services.
-Many field offices faced political and legal obstacles in continuing their work with family planning and birth control, and Brush and the rest of the field officers helped to support their efforts by locating funding, recruiting volunteers, and generally providing solid, reliable information.
-Brush continued this work for 4 years, finally retiring in 1961.
+In 1952, Sanger and Brush saw the result of their life's work in the international birth control movement with the establishment of the International Planned Parenthood Federation (IPPF).
+Receiving funding from the Brush Foundation, Brush would also start the IPPF newsletter, Around the World News of Population and Birth Control, and would serve as its editor until 1956.
+Although Brush had intended on retiring due to health problems, she would begin to serve as an Honorary Advisor for Field Work Services in 1957, where she and her fellow field officers would help support field office's efforts by locating funding, recruiting volunteers, and providing reliable information.
+Brush would work as an Honorary Advisor for 4 years before retiring in 1961.

-In the early 1960s Brush spent an increasing amount of time at Sanger's home in Arizona due to Sanger's failing health, assisting her until Sanger died in 1966.
+As a result of Sanger's declining health, the pair had spent an increased amount of time in Sanger's home in Arizona where their relationship would become strained due to "petty disagreements" and Margaret's personality changes, which were a result of her health.
+Brush often felt as though she had to barricade her emotions and saw herself as "subservient" to Sanger and her medical needs.
 Brush suffered herself during these years and many years before from emphysema and other maladies, and her travel and activities were often restricted.
+In spite of their declining relationship, Brush remained by Sanger's side until her death, and stated that she felt "blessed" to have been in Margaret's life.